DOROTHY COFUND Programme

 Submissions will be via the SmartSimple submission portal.
 Applications should be completed in English and include the applicant’s details, project description, ethics self-assessment form, applicant CV, IRC privacy notice.

-Please see below for a webinar delivered ahead of Call 1.
-An updated webinar with information for Call 2 will be available soon.
+Please see below for a webinar and trailer with information for Call 2.

 |Call Open||1 March 2023|